carlleston/stock_market_prediction/Analytics/README.md

 * https://datawookie.netlify.com/blog/2017/06/setting-up-jupyter-with-python-3-on-ubuntu/

 Congratz!
-Now you can to run all the notebooks without a problem! :D
+Now you can run all the notebooks without a problem! :D